seinecle/umigon-heuristics/README.md

 # To do
 The repo includes lexicons, heuristics, and classes making use of these heuristics to identify semantic features in a text.

-The denominations (what is a heuristic? a conditional expression?) is not super clear and consistent.
+The denominations (what is a heuristic? a conditional expression?) are not super clear and consistent.
 It should get straightened up.

 Also, there is a small entanglement between lexicons, conditional expressions, heuristics and the applications they can serve.
 For instance, you will find classes or methods that relate to sentiment analysis.